janak21/News-Necromancer/frontend/README.md

 - **Lucide React**: Icons
 - **ESLint**: Code linting

-## Next Steps
+## Data Persistence

-This is the basic structure setup.
-The following components need to be implemented:
+The app automatically saves all your feeds and preferences to browser localStorage.
+See [DATA_PERSISTENCE.md](./DATA_PERSISTENCE.md) for detailed information about:

+- How data is stored and retrieved
+- Export/import functionality
+- Data management tools
+- Storage limits and best practices

+## Key Features Implemented

-1. Dark theme system with CSS variables
+✅ Dark theme system with CSS variables
-2. Spooky content display components
+✅ Spooky content display components
-3. Ghost animations and atmospheric effects
+✅ Ghost animations and atmospheric effects
-4. User preferences panel
+✅ User preferences panel with persistence
-5. API integration with the backend
+✅ API integration with the backend
+✅ Data persistence with localStorage
+✅ Export/import functionality